 - What form will your business take?
 Many people go the Limited Liability Company (LLC) route.
 It’s a pretty easy process to complete and allows you, for example, to keep your business funds and business information separate from your personal assets.
 It also adds more professionalism to your business.

 - You need a domain name that identifies your brand or purpose.
 Using a .com domain is still the accepted professional look, though with so many new domain suffixes, you may find a perfectly professional one other than .com that may closely align with the type of service you provide.
-You should also consider whether that domain name can be used completely or in close part in your social media names.
+You should also consider whether that domain name can be used completely or in part within your social media names.

 - When they start a blog, most bloggers use the popular content management system called WordPress.
 Be aware that WordPress comes in two variants: WordPress.com and WordPress.org.
 You can go to WordPress.com and set up a WordPress site quite easily, but you’ll have fewer features and less control over your site.
 Also, you are not on your own domain.
 However, when you sign up for hosting and install WordPress to build your site, you’re actually going through WordPress.org.
 Same people, just two different ways of using WordPress.

 - Mailing lists are a key component of your marketing strategy.
 Don’t underestimate the value of mailing lists.
 In fact, the sooner you start your list, the better off you are.
 “The money is in the list” is age-old guidance which applies to digital marketing as well.